 What’s the problem?

 Self-regulation and voluntary measures are insufficient to address harmful practises.
-Government must to put in place effective laws and policies to require all companies uphold human rights and environmental standards, and to reduce the barriers to justice for victims of corporate abuse.
+Government must to put in place effective laws and policies to require all companies uphold human rights and environmental standards.

 What’s CORE doing about it?

 We are calling for reforms to hold companies accountable for their abuses.

 Human rights due diligence (HRDD) and parent company liability

 CORE and partners are campaigning to require companies to take action to prevent abuses throughout their domestic and international operations and supply chains, and to hold them to account when they fail to act.

 We are calling for UK legislation to make human rights and environmental due diligence a legal obligation for companies.
 This means a company would need to take action to avoid risks and mitigate negative impacts on people and planet.
 Find out more.